-

 Village Staff Connection: Tamara Jimenez (ABA Trainer) has been selected as this week’s Village Staff Connection.
 Tamara was recognized for her ability to work with challenging behaviors, being a classroom mentor to new staff, maintaining high levels of performance in her instruction, and always stepping forward to assist in any way she can.
 Tamara began working in the ACES ACCESS program in 2017 where she worked for two years before transitioning to Village School as a TAD in the EIBI program where she continued to develop her skills which led her into her current role as an ABA Trainer.
 Tamara’s brother is a graduate of the EIBI program at Village School and she saw firsthand his growth and how wonderful the school was for him and their family.
 That is why she wanted to come work here to make that difference in the life of someone else.
 She shares that once you start working here, you cannot help but get attached to the students.
 She loves seeing them succeed.
 Tamara recognizes that forming a connection with the students is critical.
 In addition to the students, her relationship with her coworkers motivates her daily.
 She says they are all a team and they work well together in all types of situations.
 She says it really does take a “village”.
 In addition to all her work inside the classroom, Tamara is someone who can always be counted on to help translate for families in order to provide better access.
 She shares that she sees what the language barrier does and she enjoys helping to bridge that gap for families.
 Outside of work, Tamara loves hanging out with her three cats and helping her husband with his business in masonry and construction work.
 She has also really enjoyed getting more involved with the extra-curricular activities at Village School like the annual Holiday Fair.
 Tamara, we are grateful for all that you do and for always showing your Village PRIDE!!

-Posted 3 weeks, 2 hours ago
+Posted 1 month, 3 weeks ago

 Thank you to Dr. William Rice (ACES Assistant Executive Director of Operations) who visited Village School today to be a guest reader during our library time.
 The students loved having you!

-Posted 3 weeks, 1 day ago
+Posted 1 month, 3 weeks ago

 Village Staff Connection: Janna Joyner (Individual Aide) has been selected as this week’s Village Staff Connection.
 Janna’s colleagues from her classroom have nominated her for her willingness to go above and beyond to support her colleagues and the students daily.
 Janna is always positive and willing to go the extra mile.
 She has been making an impact with her assigned student and through her warm personality brings positivity to everyone.
 Janna started at Village School a year ago and is happy to be part of the Village community.
 Janna shared that she has always had the drive to work with children with support needs.
 Growing up she watched as her mom worked in this field and Janna admired what she did.
 Picking up on that, Janna wanted to also make a difference and developed a passion for working in this profession.
 Prior to coming to Village School, she worked in a call center but she knew she always wanted to do something that was more meaningful and she finally decided to take the chance to come to ACES Village School.
 Janna says that the smile on the student faces is what brings her joy.
 She loves seeing the progress they make and knowing that she had a part in that brings her a sense of purpose.
 Outside of work, Janna has a two-year-old daughter whom she loves to read books to.
 Janna is also a “gamer” and enjoys going on line and playing games with people she has met all over the world.
 Janna, we are grateful for all that you do and for always showing your Village PRIDE!!